serhii-babich/html-accordion-tabs/README.md

 }
 ```

 That’s it.
-It just works.
+It works.

-## But wait!
+## Wait!
 There is more!

-It’s all cool and great, but these tabs are booooring.
-Let’s give them a bit of fanciness.
+It’s all cool and great, but these tabs are so booooring.
+Let’s glam them up!

 ```css
 * {